liedge/LTX-Industries/src/main/resources/assets/ltxi/guides/ltxi/guide/resources/ore_clusters.md

 </GameScene>

-Inconveniently, Titanium and Niobium raw ore chunks spawn in much more dangerous locations than their[normal counterpart](ores.md).
+Inconveniently, Titanium and Niobium raw ore chunks spawn in much more dangerous locations than their [normal counterpart](ores.md).

 ### Titanium